I’m always a little tardy to the party regarding trends, but after seeing the trash-to-terracotta trend on Instagram, I knew I had to try it myself.

 Gather Your Materials

-This is a simple project and doesn’t require many supplies at all.
+This is a simple project that doesn’t require many supplies.
 Thankfully, it was all stuff that I had on hand.

 To turn your trash to terracotta, you will need: